nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 06.md

 The original posse—**Rubius Haggard**, **Whisper**, **Umbrail**, **Rowan Hearthboro**, and **Alder**—followed black-scaled kobolds into a newly exposed Second Age barracks.
 Inside, they rescued **Lil Chang**, recovered Clackston's animals, and killed the kobolds' magically enlarged leader, **Snaggletooth**.
 Rubius then claimed Snaggletooth's intelligent shadow axe despite an ancient warning against the thing that “drinks the light.”

 The party traced the kobolds toward the Balshar Mountains.
-There they found hostile orcs carrying broken-fang tokens, increased kobold excavation, a desecrated Erie shrine, evidence of a huge flying creature, and a destroyed **Erie** outpost.
+There they found **Black Fang** orcs carrying broken-fang tribal tokens, increased kobold excavation, a desecrated Erie shrine, evidence of a huge flying creature, and a destroyed **Erie** outpost.
 Umbrail found his former magical mentor among the dead.
 The attack demonstrated that orcs and kobolds were cooperating and using magical air-launch devices to overcome the Erie's normal advantage of flight.

 At the ruined outpost, the party encountered **Zing Zow** and the **Cloud Seer** griffin riders.
 Zing Zow revealed that a dragon named **Razor** has established a roost in the Balshar Mountains, won the devotion of nearly all local kobolds, allied with the hostile **Black Fang** orcs, and begun a campaign to dominate the range.
 The Erie and Cloud Seers are resisting, while other orc tribes remain neutral.